Estimating Nonseparable Selection Models: A Functional Contraction Approach

-We find that the proposed estimation strategy performs well in both simulations and real-world data applications (see our demand estimation using insurance market data in \cite{cosconati2024competing}).
-Moreover, our approach is straightforward to implement and computationally efficient, making it highly appealing to empirical researchers.
-The estimator can be readily applied to a variety of empirical settings where only a selected sample of outcomes is observed, including consumer demand models with only transaction prices, auctions with incomplete bid data, and various selection models in labor economics.
+We find that the proposed estimation strategy performs well in both simulations and real-world data applications; see our demand estimation using insurance market data in \cite{cosconati2024competing}.
+The approach is straightforward to implement and computationally efficient, making it appealing to empirical researchers.
+More broadly, the estimator can be applied in a wide range of settings in which only selected outcomes are observed, including consumer demand models with only transaction prices, multi-attribute auctions with incomplete bid data, and various selection models in labor economics.
 Our method is particularly valuable in applications where the entire distribution of outcomes is of interest.